thegalah/ts-runtime-validation/README.md

 ## How?

-This is a code generator that by default scans your source directory for files ending in the provided glob pattern.
+This is a code generator that is designed to run as a yarn / npm script.
+By default scans your source directory for files ending in the provided glob pattern.
 By default: `*.jsonschema.{ts,tsx}`.

+## Footnote

+The helper file assumes you have [ajv-validator](https://github.com/ajv-validator/ajv) peer dependency installed.

 ## CLI usage